Queen regnant: History

 A similar system was practised in many of the kingdoms of the Indian subcontinent from the Middle Ages to the Indian independence movement.
 In many of these kingdoms, adoption was allowed from a relative if a monarch did not have children, and the adopted child could succeed to the throne at the death of the monarch.
 Often, the wife or mother of a childless king were allowed to succeed to the throne as well and allowed to rule as queen regnants in their own right, until their death, after which the throne passed to the next closest relative.
 Prominent examples from Indian history include Queen Didda of Kashmir, Razia Sultana, Rudrama Devi, Keladi Chennamma, Ahilyabai Holkar, Velu Nachiyar, Queen Gowri Lakshmi Bayi and Qudsia Begum of Bhopal.

 In the late 20th and early 21st centuries, Sweden, Norway, Belgium, the Netherlands, Denmark, Luxembourg and the United Kingdom amended their laws of succession to absolute primogeniture (in which the children of a monarch or chief have preference in order of birth from eldest to youngest regardless of gender).
 In some cases, the change does not take effect during the lifetimes of people already in the line of succession at the time the law was passed.

 In 2011, the United Kingdom and the 15 other Commonwealth realms agreed to remove the rule of male-preference primogeniture.
 Once the necessary legislation was passed, this means that had Prince William had a daughter first, a younger son would not have become heir apparent.

 Queen Elizabeth II, who reigned as queen of the United Kingdom from 1952 until her death in 2022, is the longest-reigning queen regnant in world history.

 In 2015, Elizabeth II became the longest-reigning queen regnant and female head of state in world history.
 She was the longest serving incumbent head of state and monarch from 2016 until her death on 8 September 2022.

 Upon Elizabeth's death, Margrethe II of Denmark became the only remaining female monarch of a sovereign state in the world, until her abdication on 14 January 2024.
-This made it the first time that no female sovereigns have reigned in over 200 years.
-On the other hand, there are non-sovereign queens, such as Rain Queen Masalanabo Modjadji VII and Māori queen Nga wai hono i te po, who currently reign.
+This made it the first time that no sole female sovereigns have reigned in probably over 570 years, (Note: There appears to be no clear evidence of female sovereigns anywhere in the world between 1447 and 1452?) excluding the co-ruling Queen Ntfombi of Eswatini and non-sovereign or traditional monarchs (such as Rain Queen Masalanabo Modjadji VII and Māori Queen Nga wai hono i te po).

-Victoria, Crown Princess of Sweden, Princess Elisabeth, Duchess of Brabant (monarchy of Belgium), and Catharina-Amalia, Princess of Orange (monarchy of the Netherlands) are currently heirs apparent to the thrones of their respective monarchies, along with Leonor, Princess of Asturias, who is the heir presumptive of the throne of Spain.
-All four are therefore liable to become queens regnant following the end of the current reigns.
+Victoria, Crown Princess of Sweden; Princess Elisabeth, Duchess of Brabant (monarchy of Belgium), Catharina-Amalia, Princess of Orange (monarchy of the Netherlands) and Ingrid Alexandra, Crown Princess of Norway are currently heirs apparent to the thrones of their respective monarchies, along with Leonor, Princess of Asturias, who is the heir presumptive of the throne of Spain.
+All five are, therefore, liable to become queens regnant following the end of the current reigns.